satishweb/docker-doh/README.md

 - Support for custom script execution (/app-config)
 - Support for linux/amd64,linux/arm64,linux/arm/v7
 - Alpine based tiny images
-- A great example of full DOH Server setup using Docker Swarm
+- A great example of full DOH Server setup using Docker Compose

 ## Why?
 - Protect yourself from ISP.
 They know too much about you as you are using their DNS servers.
-- You dont want to use DOH services from DOH providers. (they are just replacing your ISP DNS service)
+- You don't want to use DOH services from DOH providers.
+They are just replacing your ISP DNS service.
 - https://www.netsparker.com/blog/web-security/pros-cons-dns-over-https/
 - https://en.wikipedia.org/wiki/DNS_over_HTTPS